corning-incorporated/citam/developers.md

 ## Coding Rules
 -----------
-To make sure all current and future developpers of CITAM deal with a uniformly formatted and consistent source code, we follow Python's official [styling rules](https://www.python.org/dev/peps/pep-0008/).
+To make sure all current and future developers of CITAM deal with a uniformly formatted and consistent source code, we follow Python's official [styling rules](https://www.python.org/dev/peps/pep-0008/).

 As mentioned before, flake8 is a linter that can help you discover and solve any of those issues.
 Flake8 is also a good linter to help you with basic code quality.
 Black is a great tool to use to automatically format you python code.